 The Company is a party to an investor rights agreement with certain of its investors, pursuant to which the Company has granted those persons or entities the right to register shares of common stock held by them under the Securities Act of 1933, as amended (the "Securities Act").
-Certain of the holders of these rights are entitled to demand that the Company register their shares of common stock under the Securities Act, while others are entitled to "piggyback" registration rights in which they may require the Company to include their shares of common stock in future registration statements that may be filed, either for its own account or for the account of other security holders exercising registration rights.
-In addition, after an initial public offering, certain of these holders have the right to request that their shares of common stock be registered on a Form S-3 registration statement so long as the anticipated aggregate sales price of such registered shares as of the date of filing of the Form S-3 registration statement is at least \$1,000.
-The foregoing registration rights are subject to various conditions and limitations, including the right of underwriters of an offering to limit the number of registrable securities that may be included in an offering.
+Certain of the holders of these rights are entitled to demand that the Company register their shares of common stock under the Securities Act, while others are entitled to "piggyback" registration rights in which they may require the Company to include their shares of common stock under the Securities Act, while others are entitled to "piggyback" registration rights in which they may require the Company to include their shares of common stock under the Securities Act, while others are entitled to "piggyback" registration rights in which they may require the Company to include their shares of common stock of these registration statements that may be filed, either for its own account or for the account of other security holders exercising registration statements to long as the anticipated aggregate sales price of such registered shares as of the date of filing of the Form S-3 registration statement is at least \$1,000.
+The foregoing registration rights are subject to various conditions and limitations, including the right of underwriters of an offering to limit the number of registrade securities that may be included in an offering.
 The registration rights terminate as to any particular shares on the date on which the holder sells such shares to the public in a registered offering or pursuant to Rule 144 under the Securities Act.
 The Company is generally required to bear all of the expenses of these registrations, except underwriting commissions, selling discounts, and transfer taxes.